 Learn how to code Graphics!

-Welcome to GraphicsBlast, my website on graphics programming!
-This website will teach you everything you need from desktop GPU accelerated graphical applications to browser powered games.
+This website will teach you everything you need to know whether you want to write desktop GPU-accelerated graphics applications to browser-power games.
 If you know some programming but otherwise know nothing about graphics, then you've come to the right place!

-All the code for this website has been written with the following goals in mind:
+All the lessons for this website has been written with the following aims in mind:

 I'm always open to suggestions so leave a message if you have any suggestions or problems with the code.